psmoq/Json.Fluently/README.md

 # Json.Fluently

-**Json.Fluently** is a very simple JSON object builder written in C# (.NET Standard) using fluent design approach.
+**Json.Fluently** is a very simple JSON object builder written in C# (.NET Standard 2.0) using fluent design approach.
 It is built on top of **Newtonsoft.Json** library.
 This library makes JSON object creation easier and more human-readable.

 ## Usage